lrvideckis/programming_team_code/README.md

 see [tests/README.md](https://github.com/lrvideckis/programming_team_code/blob/master/tests/README.md)

 ## Contributing
 I appreciate all feedback.
-It can be anything from suggestions, or importantly bugs!
+It can be anything from suggestions (please include your reason for the change), or importantly bugs!
 You can submit an issue or email me at
 ```
 lukevideckis@gmail.com
 ```